Treasure Data Toolbelt: Command-line Interface

 The page also contains important information about Updating the

 Step 2: Authorize

-Once you have installed the toolbelt, you will have access to the
+Once you’ve installed the toolbelt, you’ll have access to the

 td command from your command line.
 Authorize your account with the

 td account command.
-Please use the user name and password you used when signing up when prompted.
+Please use the user name and password you used when signing up:

-$ td account -f Enter your Treasure Data credentials.
-Email: email@example.com Password (typing will be hidden): Authenticated successfully.
+$ td -e https://api.treasuredata.com account -f Email: firstname.lastname@example.org Password (typing will be hidden): Authenticated successfully.

 Step 3: Query the Sample Dataset

-Let’s issue a SQL query.
-Out of the box, we have a table called www_access in the dabase called sample_db.
+Let’s issue an SQL query.
+Out of the box, we have a table called www_access in the dabase called sample_datasets.
 The following query calculates the distribution of HTTP status codes.